AEK Athens F.C.: 2007–08 Championship controversy

-Financial problems and relegation
+Financial struggle and relegation (2008–2013)

 However, the series of disappointing results continued, bringing anger and insecure situations for everyone on the team.
 The first to be hit by this wave of disappointment and upset with the team council was coach Donis, who was asked to leave the team.
 On 21 November 2008, AEK hired Dušan Bajević as head coach for third time.
 However, after a while, Takis Kanellopoulos left the club, as he sparked a rivalry with Bajević.

 On 4 February 2009, Nikos Thanopoulos was elected as the 41st president of AEK FC.
 Bajević brought some much-needed stability to the club, and performances on the pitch improved vastly towards the end of the season, culminating in AEK's progression to the Greek Cup final against Olympiacos which was played on 2 May 2009, at Athens Olympic Stadium.
 AEK lost in the final 14–15 on penalties.
 AEK finished the regular season in fourth position, thus qualifying for the season's playoffs, in which they eventually finished second, just missing out on UEFA Champions League qualification.

 In the summer transfer period of 2010, AEK, despite being low on budget, managed to reinforce its ranks with many notable players.
 Club idols Nikos Liberopoulos and Traianos Dellas signed the last one-year contracts of their careers, and many new and experienced players signed to AEK, the most notable of whom were Papa Bouba Diop, Cristian Nasuti, and Christos Patsatzoglou.
 AEK qualified for the 2010–11 Europa League group stage after defeating Dundee United 2–1 on aggregate.